Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Flip Babe onto her back.
 With a meat injector, squeeze as much in there as you can, poking the needle between the ribs several times to get down into the shoulders and loins as Phil Wingo is doing here.
 Get the hams, bacon, tenderloins, the neck, even the cheeks.
 Stick the needle in deep and slowly back it out, injecting as you go.
 Don't poke holes in the skin, inject from the inside of the cavity.
 Click here to read more about injecting and injectors.

-Now pour some cooking oil into the cavity and lightly coat all surfaces.
-Sprinkle my Meathead's Memphis Dust recipe all over covering the oiled meat.
+Now pour some water or leftover injection into the cavity and lightly coat all surfaces.
+Sprinkle my Meathead's Memphis Dust recipe all over.
 Work the rub down into the slits in the hams, the gap between the spine and the ribs, and the gap between the ribs and the shoulders.

 Cover the ears and tail with foil.
 You will remove the foil later on, but this will prevent them from burning.
 Finally, pop out the eyeballs with a spoon.
 You can leave the eyeballs in and try to sucker somebody into eating them, but if you do, expect reprisals somewhere, someday, when your back is turned.